United Kingdom cabinet committee: Cabinet papers

 Committee minutes and papers follow the same secrecy rules as for the full Cabinet.
 Documents are generally handled on a need-to-know basis, and so may not be available to ministers who do not serve on the relevant committee.
 Some materials may be classified as being available exclusively to the named members of the committee, and particularly sensitive papers may be kept in a secure room and read only under supervision.
 Papers may be distributed physically or electronically (via the Government Secure Intranet).
 Notes taken at meetings for the purpose of preparing the official minutes are destroyed once the minutes have been written.
 The minutes do not generally link points made in discussion to the specific people who made them.

 Future governments may not be permitted to see the cabinet papers of their predecessors, if there has been a change of party.
 Access in this case requires the approval of the former Prime Minister, or of the Leader of the Opposition.
 The few exceptions relate to papers of an expressly non-political nature, such as legal advice or international agreements.
 Retired ministers wishing to write their memoirs are given access to papers from their tenure, but are usually not allowed to borrow them from the Cabinet Office archive.

 Current committees

 This table follows the document issued by the Cabinet Office in November 2022.

+Mission boards

+In addition to cabinet committees there are five Mission Boards on growth, clean energy, safer streets, opportunities and health.
+The Mission Boards are chaired by the respective lead Secretaries of State with a remit to oversee the relevant mission.